johnny95731/color-utils/README.md

 <h3>Contrast</h3>

-The functions for adjust a group of colors.
+The functions for adjusting contrast of colors.

 <details>
 <summary><code>scaling(rgbs: readonly number[][], c: number = 1): number[][]</code></summary>

 Scale ths values of RGBs by multiplying `c`.
-The values will be clipped to `[0, 255]`
+The values will be clipped to `[0, 255]`.

+The inputs and output are in RGB space.

 ```js
 scaling([170, 107, 170], 1.2); // [ [ 204, 128.4, 204 ] ]